gabdepa/Mitnick-Attack-Reproduction/README.md

-# Documentation of the Mitnick Attack Reproduction Script in LAN
+# Documentation of the Mitnick Attack Reproduction in LAN

 ## Overview